eecd-design/conditions-for-success_middle/src/content/indicators/relationships/description.md

-Focuses on strengthening connections that build trust, inclusion, and emotional safety for all, including: school personnel to student, school personnel to school personnel, student to student, and school to community.
+Focuses on strengthening connections that build trust, inclusion, and emotional safety for all, including: school personnel to learner, school personnel to school personnel, learner to learner, and school to community.